nicksquires/katsbooks/README.md

-# KatsBooks
+# Katsbooks

-An overkill static Next.js web application for bookkeeping services information.
+A static Next.js web application for Katsbooks - an independent bookkeeping firm.
 Initially designed using pure HTML/CSS/Javascript, adapted to Next.js for cleaner, more professional presentation (and to practice Next.js app deployment over different platforms)

 ## Live Website (Web Hosting Canada Deployment)